 Courts in New York and New Hampshire have joined jurists in New Jersey in ruling that the cost of medical marijuana should be covered by state workers’ compensation systems.

 The New Hampshire Supreme Court on Tuesday overturned a decision by the state Compensation Appeals Board to deny injured worker Andrew Panaggio’s request for reimbursement for marijuana he purchased to relieve pain from a 1991 back injury.
-The high court said it did accept CNA Insurance Co.’s argument that requiring it to reimburse a claimant for marijuana would be tantamount to requiring it to violate the federal Controlled Substance Act.
+The high court said it did not accept CNA Insurance Co.’s argument that requiring it to reimburse a claimant for marijuana would be tantamount to requiring it to violate the federal Controlled Substance Act.

 “The CSA does not criminalize the act of insurance reimbursement for an employee’s purchase of medical marijuana,” the Supreme Court said in 4-0 decision.